Jennykuma/portfolio-site/src/pages/projects/quick-comms-cap/quick-comms-cap.md

 #### The Cap
 ##### About
 The reason why I chose to go ahead with creating this cap because I found it more meaningful to me than the other designs.
-This fits the design brief because a cap is a wearable accessory, and the user will be able to interact with it a number of times.
+This fits the design brief because a cap is a wearable accessory, and the user will be able to interact with it many times.
-There are 3 main components that go with the cap:
+3 main components that go with the cap:
 ###### 1. LED Lights
 The user will be able to find out if they have an email notification.
-There are two light patterns that notifies the user of their emails.
+There are two light patterns that notify the user of their emails.
 1. Rainbow - The user has no new messages.
-2. Blinking - The lights will blink through blue, red and green extremely fast, which will tell them that they have a new messsage.
+2. Blinking - The lights will blink through blue, red and green extremely fast, which will tell them that they have a new message.

 ###### 2. Buttons
 There are 4 buttons on the keypad.